cosmosclassroom/cosmosintheclassroom/README.md

 Cosmos in the Classroom uses key-value pair configuration files (JSON/YAML) to enable flexible customization for:

-- **Portal:** User preferences (theme, font size, navigation bookmarks).
+- **Portal:** User preferences (theme, font size, navigation bookmarks)
-- **Socrates Engine:** AI assistant settings (response length, feedback mode).
+- **Socrates Engine:** AI assistant settings (response length, feedback mode)
-- **Chunker Engine:** Content chunking parameters (chunk size, overlap).
+- **Chunker Engine:** Content chunking parameters (chunk size, overlap)
-- **Library:** Feature toggles and resource management.
+- **Library:** Feature toggles and resource management

 ### How It Works

-- Default settings are stored in config files.
+- Default settings are stored in config files
-- User-specific settings are merged at runtime (localStorage or database).
+- User-specific settings are merged at runtime (localStorage or database)
-- All major systems read their configuration from these files for easy updates and personalization.
+- All major systems read their configuration from these files for easy updates and personalization

 See `config/` directory for examples and documentation.